Chalermdej-l/Final_Project_FredETE/README.md

 The data is called from [FRED API](https://fred.stlouisfed.org/docs/api/fred/#API).

 We first need to get the category id from for all the topics.
-But FRED does not have an endpoint to get all the category id so to get this data we need to scape it from the [Category](https://fred.stlouisfed.org/categories) by ussing this [Python script](/flows/Fred_Category_Scape.py).
+But FRED does not have an endpoint to get all the category id so to get this data we need to scape it from the [Category Page](https://fred.stlouisfed.org/categories) by ussing this [Python script](/flows/Fred_Category_Scape.py).

-Checking the [Robots.txt](https://fred.stlouisfed.org/robots.txt) Fred does not disallow scraping of this data.
+Checking the [Robots.txt](https://fred.stlouisfed.org/robots.txt) FRED does not disallow scraping of this data.

 After we ran the script and get the category id we then can use the id to call [Cagetory Series](https://fred.stlouisfed.org/docs/api/fred/category_series.html) endpoint to get all the series associated with the category.